baycarbone/charm-rancher-integrator/README.md

 - bearer-token: bearer-token needed to access the Rancher api.
 For more information on retrieving such a token, please see [rancher-api-keys](https://rancher.com/docs/rancher/v2.5/en/user-settings/api-keys/).

-- (optional) cluster-name: useful if you want a user defined cluster name within the Rancher platform.
-If this option is not set, a randomly generated cluster name will be assigned.

 - (optional) cert-verify: toggles verification of the Rancher platform certificate.
 Setting this to false is not recommended but can be useful for development purposes when using a self-signed certificate.